RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 ``rts2-scriptexec -s ' exe script '`` is not needed any more.

 Test runs can be carried out during day time either with RTS2 dummy or real devices.
-If no real images can be taken, either because a dummy CCD or a real CCD is used during daytime, "dry fits files" are injected while optionally all involved devices operate as if it were night.
+If no real images can be acquired,
+"dry fits files" are injected while optionally all involved devices operate as if it were night.
 These files can be images from a former focus run or if not available samples are provided by the